amperser/proselint/demo.md

 The preceeding discussion

 # Narcisism, metadiscourse, latin, and hedging
-The 'take-home message' is that… more research is needed
+The 'take-home message' is that more research is needed
 The rest of this article argues that, to a certain degree in recent years, an increasing number of psychologists have